Techgameteddy/tap-toolbox/README.md

  found across the internet.
 The current collection includes popular security tools and pentest tools created by others and slightly modified by your truly.

+# :diamonds: Aircrack-ng
-# :diamonds: Aircrack-ng is a complete suite of tools to assess WiFi network security.
+ Aircrack-ng is a complete suite of tools to assess WiFi network security.

 # :diamonds: Cipherscan
 Cipherscan tests the ordering of the SSL/TLS ciphers on a given target, for all major versions of SSL and TLS.
 It also extracts some certificates informations, TLS options, OCSP stapling and more.
 Cipherscan is a wrapper above the `openssl s_client` command line.

+# :diamonds: RapidScan
-# :diamonds: RapidScan - _The Multi-Tool Web Vulnerability Scanner_
+ RapidScan -  _The Multi-Tool Web Vulnerability Scanner_

 # :diamonds: SocialBox
 SocialBox is a Bruteforce Attack Framework [ Facebook , Gmail , Instagram ,Twitter ] , Coded By Belahsan Ouerghi